 With the high denial rate of EB-1 visas for priority workers, it is imperative to avoid potential pitfalls when filing your application.
 With the service of an experienced immigration lawyer, you will stand a good chance of getting your petition approved.

-At Immi-USA, we have expert immigration attorneys who have helped many of our clients file their petitions and become EB-1 priority workers in the U.S. If you are about to apply for your visa or your application has been denied by the USCIS, we can help you achieve your dream.
-To get in touch with one of our immigration attorneys, you can schedule a consultation today by filling out this contact form.
+VisaNation Law Group’s expert immigration attorneys have helped many of our clients file their petitions and become EB-1 priority workers in the U.S. If you are about to apply for your visa or your application has been denied by the USCIS, we can help you achieve your dream.
+To get in touch with a VisaNation Law Group immigration attorney, you can schedule a consultation today by filling out this contact form.